carakeogh/PIC16BProject/README.md

 *Please make sure you have all packages and flask installed in your local environment before running our webapp.* <br>
 1. Fork this repository to your local machine.
 2. Activate your local environment by running 'conda activate [environment]' in terminal.

 3. **IMPORTANT:**
 - Set `"imgs_path"` in the `start()` function within `algorithm.py` ***TO YOUR LOCAL MACHINE'S ABSOLUTE PATH*** for the `images` folder within the `data` directory
+- It should look something like this: ***"/.../data/images/"*** with your own local path before `/data/images/`

 4. Run 'export FLASK_ENV=development; flask run' to get the link for our webapp on your local device.

 5. **NOTE:**
-- It will take a little while (~ 1 minute or so) for the algorithm to run after you choose your favorite item out of the five random images, so please be patient.
+- It will take a little while (~ 1-2 minutes or so) for the algorithm to run after you choose your favorite item out of the five random images, so please be patient.

 ## Group Contributions Statement